 Before you mount up again, think about why your fall occurred.
 Were you jumping a fence and missed the timing?
 Did your horse rear or buck?
 Did you lose your balance?
 Identifying what caused you to fall can help you to take measures to prevent a similar fall in the future.
 If you fell because you lost your balance, there are many exercises that you can perform to improve your balance in the saddle.
 If you fell because your horse bucked or reared, then it might be time to have a trainer work with your horse to correct this behavior.

 2. Ride a Trusted Horse

-When you first mount up after a fall, ride a horse that you trust.
+When you first mount up after falling off a horse, ride a horse that you trust.
 Now isn’t the time to tackle the issues that you’ve been having with a high-strung horse; instead, seek out a trustworthy school horse that you can relax on.
 Spend some time riding a trusted horse until you’re comfortable in the saddle again.

 3. Work with a Trainer

 After a fall, it’s a good idea to work with a trainer whom you trust.
 A good trainer can build your confidence back up by gradually pushing you outside of your comfort level.
 A trainer can also spot weaknesses in your riding and work with you to improve them, leaving you feeling stronger and more confident in the saddle.

 4. Take Things Slow